Description of the Evidence

 Incidence and mortality

-Interventions Associated With a Decreased Risk of Oral Cancer
+Interventions With Adequate Evidence of a Decreased Risk of Oral Cancer and Oropharyngeal Cancer

-Interventions With Inadequate Evidence as to Whether They Reduce Risk of Oral Cancer
+Interventions With Inadequate Evidence of a Reduced Risk of Oral Cavity and Oropharyngeal Cancer

 Dietary changes and dietary supplements